a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 ```
 In our example, the caret symbol (^) is a regex which denotes the beginning of a line and we replaced this with `chr_`.
 You can check whether the substitution worked or not by examining the first 10 lines of the table with head.

+> `Exercise 5`
+>
+> Use `grep` to extract from the `dog_genes_table.tsv` file all annotated regions on chromosome 17.
+>
+> Redirect this output to a file called `dog_genes_chr17.tsv` inside the `bio_formats/gtf/' folder.

 #### The BED format
-The next thing we would like to do is switching the order of the columns in our table:
+Our `dog_genes_table.tsv` contains all the info we need but this is not presented in a standard format for bioinformatics.
+In order to transform it into a proper `tab` separated file format called BED (short for Browser Extensible Data) we need to rearrange the order of the columns in our table as follows:
 - 1. Chromosome
 - 2. Starting Position
 - 3. Ending Position